My Haas Welcome,

 Change the MAPSEL switch to the opposite position.
 See the section below.

 The screen flickers during spindle deceleration (running spindle then pressing "Reset" key) or during heavy cuts.
-The cable from the Maincon PCB connected J9 to the SKIBF at J28 is defective.
+The cable from the Maincon PCB connected J9 to the SKBIF at J28 is defective.

-1. Check the RJ-45 cable connection from Maincon PCB (J9) to SKIBF PCB (J28).
+1. Check the RJ-45 cable connection from Maincon PCB (J9) to SKBIF PCB (J28).
 To test the cable refer to Network Cable Tester Tool procedure.

-2. Inspect the RJ-45 connector housing on the Maincon PCB & SKIBF PCB for bent pins.
+2. Inspect the RJ-45 connector housing on the Maincon PCB & SKBIF PCB for bent pins.

-The RJ-45 connector housing is damaged on the SKIBF or Maincon PCB.
+The RJ-45 connector housing is damaged on the SKBIF or Maincon PCB.
 Make sure the RJ-45 connector housing is solder to the PCB and not loose.

 You get a blank screen with continuous beeping at power on.
 The jog handle or wiring is defective.